|Type||Subsidiary of Sega Sammy Holdings|

 Formation of Sega

-In 1930, Irving Bromberg founded a coin-operated machine distribution company named Irving Bromberg Co.
+In 1930, Irving Bromberg founded a coin-operated machine distribution company named Irving Bromberg Co..
 The company distributed coin-operated machines to New York City, Boston, and Washington, D.C.
 In 1933, he sold the New York office to office manager Leon Taksen.
-However, in the July 1933 issue of Coin Machine Journal, an advertisement stated that the Supreme Vending Company of Brooklyn had purchased the Irving Bromberg Company of Brooklyn.
+Then, according to an advertisement in the July 1933 issue of Coin Machine Journal, the Supreme Vending Company of Brooklyn had purchased the Irving Bromberg Company of Brooklyn.
 After the sale of his company, Bromberg moved to Los Angeles, California.
 In 1934, he started a new coin-operated machine distribution company in Los Angeles named Standard Games.

 By 1940, Irving Bromberg's son, Martin Bromley, had enlisted in the Navy and was sent to Honolulu, Hawaii.
 However, he was placed on inactive duty due to his employment at the Pearl Harbor Shipyard.
 Later that year, Martin Bromley, his father Irving Bromberg, and a fellow shipyard worker named James Humpert formed a company in Honolulu, Hawaii named Standard Games.
 This company provided coin-operated amusement machines to military bases, for soldiers to use during their leisure time.
 In 1945, after World War II had ended, Standard Games was sold.
 The three Americans that founded that company started a new coin-operated machine distributor named Service Games, due to the company's focus on military personnel.